basiliscos/cpp-rotor/docs/Patterns.md

 i.e. to one `address` there can subscribed many actors, as well as messages can be send from multiple sources to the same `address`.

-It should be noted, that an **message delivery order is undefined**, so it is wrong assumption that the same message will be delivered simultaneously to different subscribers (actors), if they belong to different supervisors/threads.
+It should be noted, that an **message delivery order is source-actor sequenced**, so it is wrong assumption that the same message will be delivered simultaneously to different subscribers (actors), if they belong to different supervisors/threads.
 Never assume that, nor assume that the message will be delivered with some guaranteed timeframe.

 Technically in `rotor` it is implemented the following way: `address` is produced